hgarcia/elixir-koans/README.md

 Clone the repository in your local machine.
 Navigate to the root of the repo and run:

->elixir test/01_pattern_matching_tests.exs
+    mix test

-1. Open the file in your editor of choice.
+1. Open the files in `test/` in your editor of choice.
 2. Make the changes to the first test to make it pass.
 3. Re-run the test from the terminal window.
-4. Repite.
+4. Repeat.

 Once you are done with file 01 move to file 02 and keep going.